 The Perkshare program is something like an AAA card – it gets you discounts for various services such as car washes and at car rental companies.
 It’s a nice touch, although not particularly high on my list of priorities when selecting an insurance company.

-Coverage Checker is another somewhat gimmicky option that will point out to you any areas where you might be underinsured – or overinsured.
-Truthfully, that something any good insurance representative should be doing for you when you purchase a policy – as well as on renewal.
+Coverage Checker is another option that will point out to you any areas where you might be underinsured – or overinsured.
+Truthfully, that is something any good insurance representative should be doing for you when you purchase a policy – as well as on renewal.
 It does allow those people who like to stay on top of things themselves to keep an eye on their coverage without much effort.

 Policies Underwritten Elsewhere

 While Progressive lists a vast number of different policy types on their website, they don’t actually underwrite everything they sell.
 This means that it’s actually a different company writing the policy under the Progressive name.